Join the HJF Team!

 HJF is seeking a Lead Clinical Research Manager (PAIVED) to support the Infectious Disease Clinical Research Program (IDCRP) located in Rockville, MD.
 HJF provides scientific, technical and programmatic support services to IDCRP.

-Participates as a senior team member of the Infectious Disease Clinical Research Program (IDCRP) supporting the acute respiratory infections (ARI) research area, namely IDCRP-87-9915 Pragmatic Assessment of Influenza Vaccine Effectiveness in the DoD (PAIVED).
+This position participates as a senior team member of the Infectious Disease Clinical Research Program (IDCRP) supporting the acute respiratory infections (ARI) research area, namely IDCRP-87-9915 Pragmatic Assessment of Influenza Vaccine Effectiveness in the DoD (PAIVED).

-Plays a central planning and coordinating role in the implementation and management of clinical research protocols at existing and prospective IDCRP research sites and will oversee all PAIVED clinical operation-related activities at MTFs within the Department of Defense medical treatment facilities (MTFs) network in the US and abroad.
+The Lead CRM will play a central planning and coordinating role in the implementation and management of clinical research protocols at existing and prospective IDCRP research sites and will oversee all PAIVED clinical operation-related activities at MTFs within the Department of Defense medical treatment facilities (MTFs) network in the US and abroad.

-As the primary protocol operations and resource manager for PAIVED, the Lead Clinical Research Manager;
+As the primary protocol operations and resource manager for PAIVED, the Lead Clinical Research Manager:

 - Interacts regularly with clinical investigators, clinical site managers and coordinators, regulatory and safety monitoring staff, laboratory personnel, data coordination center personnel, data analysts, biostatisticians, program chiefs, program managers and administrative staff.